gauravgola96/pattern_attribute_prediction-fynd-/README.md

         - Approach 2) Simply cropping the center part images assuming it contains most of information about the pattern attribute
           of the clothes.

-	Path for approches in repo --> Augmentation>---
+	Path for approches in repo --> Augmentation>

 2) Data Selection (Approach 1 or Approach 2)